marco-willi/camera-trap-classifier/docs/trained_models.md

 * Enonkishu: [Evaluation Results Enonkishu](../docs/figures/ENO_S1_model_evaluation.pdf)
 * Kruger: [Evaluation Results Kruger](../docs/figures/KRU_S1_model_evaluation.pdf)

 The evaluation from these locations is based on a realistic scenario, on data collected from locations (Enonkishu and Kruger) the model has not seen or mostly not seen (Grumeti), as well as by applying a two-stage process: 1) identify images with species and 2) identify species on images considered as containing an animal.
+Furthermore, some (rare) species from Kruger / Enonkishu are completely unknown to the model and thus not predictable.